abudusamad/VideoPlatform/README.md

 ## 🌐 Live Demo

-Explore the live demonstration of the project: [hnh-accommodation](https://front-end-smoky-eight.vercel.app/)
+Explore the live demonstration of the project: [BrandVid](https://video-platform-sable.vercel.app/)

 ## 📝 Description

-**Notion** is a Notion-like application built with Next.js 14, React, Convex, Tailwind, Clerk, and EdgeStore.
-It is a real-time database and Notion-style editor that allows you to create, edit, and delete documents.
-It also allows you to publish your note to the web.
+**BrandVid** BrandVid is all about providing a bespoke video hosting platform that emphasizes brand consistency, content control, and a professional user experience.
+It caters to businesses, educators, and creative professionals who need a reliable and customizable solution for hosting and sharing their video content.

 <details><summary><b>Folder Structure</b></summary>